Dedicated with love to

 Pittsburgh is the quintessential working class town, imbued with a strong sense of blue collar pride that you readily notice of when you are there.
 It’s hard to pinpoint, but there’s an unvarnished quality to the people, most apparent in the accent, that distinctive raw, nasal raspy sound.
 Nothing shows off the accent better than the pejorative “jag off”, especially dropping it paired with an F-bomb: “Hey you fuckin’ jag off, that’s my sister.”
 The other trademark colloquialism spoken with the same rasp is “yinz,” meaning “you all,” as in “What time yinz goin’ dawn-tawn for the game?”

 Nothing encapsulates Pittsburgh working pride more than football and hockey.
-They were real blood sports back in the 70s: violent, tribal and unforgiving.
-The Penguins, called the Pens, played their hockey games in the domed Civic Arena, known as the Igloo.
+They were real blood sports back in the 70s—violent, tribal and unforgiving.
+The Penguins, called the Pens, played in the domed Civic Arena, known as the Igloo.
 Hockey was popular, especially because of the vicious on-ice brawls that were common in that era.
-But in Pittsburgh, football is king—Steelers football especially.
+But in Pittsburgh, football is king--Steelers football especially.
 You know you are talking with a real homegrown Steeler fan if you hear that raspy accent that turns steelers into “stillers.”

 Uncle Ray was big Steelers fan.
 Every so often he would take us to a game, and it was like Christmas morning in our world.
 I can’t emphasize enough how big a deal this was.
 We had no means to go to these games.
 They were always sold out and there was no such thing as StubHub.
-The anticipation was unbearable as he’d steer his big Cadillac through the ratty streets of the North Side, past the hustlers and ticket scalpers and winos, toward the concrete Mecca of Three Rivers Stadium.
+The anticipation was unbearable as we'd pile into his big Cadillac, stop at a neighborhood deli for hoagies, then he'd steer through the ratty streets of the North Side, past the hustlers and ticket scalpers and winos, toward the concrete Mecca of Three Rivers Stadium.
 His season tickets were in the second to last row at the very top of the circular colossus.
 He knew all the folks sitting around him.
 There were thermoses of cocoa passed around and, of course, people were swilling Iron City beer.
 There were those big winter coats with the fur lined hoods.
 We sat through some really cold games watching the black and gold Steelers on the artificial turf way down below.

 Then one year, as his business thrived, Ray moved from those seats to a luxury suite with a kitchen in it and a whole deluxe furnished setup.
 That move tracked with the ascendance of the team into their dynasty years of the 1970s.
 The singular event that birthed the Steeler dynasty was the Immaculate Reception in ‘72, an improbable last second turn of events against the Raiders in the playoffs.
 It was so named because of such a lucky carom of the football people thought it could only have been divine intervention.
 The exact spot where it happened is marked in the parking lot next to the new stadium.
 The hero of that play was Franco Harris.
 Franco is a mild mannered African American dude with a beard and big afro.
 But he is also half Italian.
 So the the paesanos in the Italian community, the big old ball buster dagos who sometimes slurred blacks as “eggplants” embraced this guy.
 They formed Franco’s Italian Army, complete with combat helmets and tri-color Italian flags.
 They’d hold up this iconic sign in the crowd that read “Run Paesano Run.”
 In a town still self segregated by race and ethnicity, Franco’s Italian Army was a novel cross ethnic thing.